GabrielAlva/Cool-iOS-Camera/README.md

 ```
 [_cameraView hideDismissButton];
 ```
+If no customization is made, the camera view will use its default look.

 ##Example

 You can find a full example on usage and customization on the Xcode project attached to this repository.

+##Contributor

+* Christopher Cohen

 ## License